loulafripouille/express-form-handler/README.md

 # Why?

+**Make the form hanlding easier by avoiding repetitive tasks such as fields validation or find the one element to update according to the id route parameter.**

-Define a form (fields, field format & validation rules, ...), process the form validation with a route middleware then use the `req.form` object into the next route middleware.
+**Define a form** (fields, field format & validation rules, ...), process the form validation with a route middleware then use the `req.form` object into the next route middleware to check the form validity or get form values.

+**Extend a form** with other forms.

+**Create your own formats and rules.**

-Attach a model to a form in order to automate data binding to it.
-When a `:id` parameter is present in the `req` object, form-handler will try to find the corresponding document into the database before updating it.
+**Attach a model** to a form through a **model strategy** in order to automate data binding to it.
+When a `:id` parameter is present in the `req.params` object, form-handler will try to find the corresponding document into the database before update it.

+Create a custom model strategy corresponding to your ODM / ORM.

-Chose the way you want to process the validation: by the defined form's fields format and rules or by the model validate method provide by mongoose, sequelize, etc.
+Chose the way you want to process the validation: by the defined form's fields format and rules or by the model strategy `validate()` method.

-Extend your forms with other forms.

-Create and integrate your own model strategy for your favourite ODM / ORM.

-Create your own formats and rules.

 # Get Started

 ## Install via npm

 Run `npm install --save express-form-handler@2.0.0-beta.5`

 ## Create a form file

 ```js
 const formHandler = require('express-form-handler');
 const User = require('./models/user')